diofant/diofant/docs/guide.rst

 .. warning::

-    If you are new to SymPy, start with the :ref:`Tutorial <tutorial>`.
+    If you are new to Diofant, start with the :ref:`Tutorial <tutorial>`.
 If you are willing to contribute - it's assumed you know the Python programming language and the Git Version Control System.